justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 **Exploratory Data Analysis:**

-- Developing the Project Objective, Business Problem, and Analytic Problem
+- Defining the Project Objective, Business Problem, and Analytic Problem
-- Listing clear definitions for each of the variables of the data sets that were provided
+- Listing and defining variables present in the provided datasets
-- Exploring through each of the datasets by creating the dataframes,
+- Exploring the datasets by creating dataframes
-- Finding common columns among the dataframes
+- Identifying common columns among the dataframes
-- Exploring the summary stats for all of the numeric columns within the dataframes
+- Analyzing summary statistics for all numeric columns in the dataframes
-- Exploring summary information of the categorical variables in the datasets
+- Summarizing information for categorical variables in the datasets
-- Getting the unique values for the categorical columns in the data frame
+- Obtaining unique values for categorical columns in the dataframes

 [Link to Jupyter Notebook of EDA Individual Contributions](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/blob/main/Project%201%3A%20Home%20Credit%20Default%20Model%20Files/Exploratory%20Data%20Analysis%20Files/Justin%20Hamilton%20EDA%20Individual%20Contribution.ipynb)

 [Link to HTML Version of EDA Individual Contributions](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/blob/main/Project%201%3A%20Home%20Credit%20Default%20Model%20Files/Exploratory%20Data%20Analysis%20Files/Justin%20Hamilton%20EDA%20Individual%20Contribution%20(1).html)

 **Modeling:**

-- Preparing the dataframes by merging selected dataframes to get the best information
+- Prepared dataframes by merging selected datasets to obtain relevant information
-- Built the Multiple Regression, Random Forrest Classifier, and Ensemble Model
+- Developed Multiple Regression, Random Forest Classifier, and Ensemble models
-- For each model I built, tuned the hyperparameters, evaluated the performance of the best model created, finding and discussing the top features toward a customer defaulting on a loan, ran the model against the test set
+- Tuned hyperparameters for each model and evaluated their performance
+- Identified and discussed top features influencing customer loan default
+- Tested the models on the test set
-- Created a Model Performance Summary Table that allowed our group to easily compare which of our models is the best.
+- Created a Model Performance Summary Table for easy model comparison
-- Discussed the results from our models of the top features of a client that would be important when considering if they would default on their loan.
+- Discussed and analyzed the results of the top features influencing loan default prediction

 [Link to Modeling Individual Contributions in Jupyter Notebook](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/blob/main/Project%201%3A%20Home%20Credit%20Default%20Model%20Files/Modeling%20Files/%20Justin%20Hamilton%20Modeling%20Individual%20Contributions.ipynb)

 [Link to Modeling Individual Contribution in HTML File form](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/blob/main/Project%201%3A%20Home%20Credit%20Default%20Model%20Files/Modeling%20Files/_Justin%20Hamilton%20Modeling%20Individual%20Contributions%20(2).html)

 **Presentation**
-- Gave a professional presentation on solutions to Home Credit
+- Delivered a professional presentation outlining the solutions for Home Credit.
-- Made aesthetic slides that communicated the solution and reasoning to Home Credit
+- Designed visually appealing and informative slides to effectively communicate the solution and rationale to Home Credit.

 [Link to PowerPoint slide Deck Individual Portion](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/blob/main/Project%201%3A%20Home%20Credit%20Default%20Model%20Files/Justin%20Hamilton%20Presentation%20Portion%20Slide%20Deck.pptx)

 ## Impact/Business Value:

-Home Credit can lower costs by using this model to predict if a customer is going to default based on their history.
-Home Credit also benefits with this model by lowering risk of giving a loan to someone who is going to default.
-Using this model allows for Home Credit to see exactly which customer is predicted to default.
-Using that information, they can then only give the loan to these who are predicted to not default.
-This decision making process lowers risk of giving to someone that will default, lowers cost of never having a loan completed on payments, and increases revenue by lending to only those that are predicted to make payments on their loan which is the revenue for Home Credit.
-This combination of lowered risk, lowered cost, and increasing revenue will lead to an increase of profits.
+Implementing this predictive model enables Home Credit to reduce costs by accurately identifying customers likely to default based on their historical data.
+It also minimizes the risk of granting loans to high-risk individuals.
+By using the model's predictions, Home Credit can selectively offer loans only to customers projected to have a low likelihood of defaulting.
+This strategic decision-making process effectively mitigates the risk of loan defaults, reduces non-payment costs, and increases revenue by lending to reliable borrowers.
+Consequently, this combination of risk reduction, cost optimization, and increased revenue leads to a substantial increase in overall profits for Home Credit.

 ## Difficulties Along the Way

-Throughout this project, the main difficulties our group encountered were related to the capacity of our computers memory and processing units.
-We each were only using laptops with minimal storage, and to run the models at times took nearly 8 hours.
-Due to the time that it took for a model to run, it was difficult to time and train the exact results to what we wanted/needed.
+Throughout this project, our group faced significant challenges related to the limited memory and processing capacity of our individual laptops.
+Each team member was using a laptop with minimal storage and computing power.
+As a result, running the models sometimes took up to 8 hours, leading to extended waiting times and difficulties in fine-tuning and training the models to achieve the desired results.
+The prolonged execution times hindered our ability to efficiently iterate and optimize the models according to our specific requirements.

 ## Key Take Aways
 Throughout this project my main key takeaways were that
-- There is a power in people.
-Collaboration helps one another to find better solutions within the data and seeing new perspectives about how to solve problems.
+- Collaboration empowers individuals, enabling them to discover superior solutions by leveraging diverse perspectives and insights from the data.
-- When it comes to doing a data analysis, it is more than finding the variables.
-A good analysis will find a solution, but a great analysis will show impact and connect to the business value.
+- Data analysis extends beyond merely identifying variables.
+While a good analysis yields solutions, a great analysis demonstrates its impact and connects to tangible business value.
-- A sense of curiosity is important when it comes to data analysis.
-It may take a bit of curiosity to see how each of your solutions can be interpreted into a meaningful information to learn from.
-It is important to stay curious as you go through the analysis because the curiosity will motivate you to dig deep into the data and push you to find solutions you would not have thought of originally.
+- Cultivating a sense of curiosity is paramount in data analysis.
+Embracing curiosity allows us to derive meaningful insights from our solutions, encouraging deeper exploration of the data and uncovering novel and unexpected solutions.
+Staying curious throughout the analysis process motivates us to explore uncharted territories and unlocks valuable discoveries we may not have initially considered.